 One way to slow the growth of hormone receptor-positive breast cancer in premenopausal women is ovarian suppression.
-Ovarian suppression uses medical treatments to prevent the ovaries from making estrogen.
+Ovarian suppression uses drug therapy or surgery to prevent the ovaries from making estrogen.
 This stops menstrual periods and lowers hormone levels in the body (similar to a natural menopause), so the tumor cannot get the estrogen it needs to grow.

 Ovarian suppression is only an option for premenopausal women.
 It is not helpful in postmenopausal women because the ovaries do not make much estrogen after menopause.

-Ovarian suppression drugs such as leuprolide (Lupron) or goserelin (Zoladex) can temporarily stop the production of estrogen by the ovaries.
+Ovarian suppression drugs such as leuprolide (Lupron) or goserelin (Zoladex) can stop the ovaries from making estrogen.
 In most cases, once drug therapy is stopped, the ovaries begin making estrogen again.
 This helps women avoid early menopause.

 To learn more about a specific ovarian suppression drug, visit the National Institutes of Health’s Medline Plus website.

 Surgical removal of the ovaries (oophorectomy) is another type of ovarian suppression.
 This stops the production of estrogen and progesterone (thus, permanently ending menstrual periods), which leads to early menopause.